-- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The favorable rating is due to the increase in cash over the past three fiscal years.
-The increase is based on increased cash and investments in the Utility Fund and Airport Fund as a result of operations.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The favorable rating is due to the increase in cash and investments over the past two years primarily in the Utility Fund and Airport Fund as a result of operations.